joemaidman/flub/README.md

 Run npm test / npm run test:watch

 Bedrock will automatically load any files that match *.spec.js.
+This can be changed by passing a custom pattern (see configuration)
+.
 ## Usage
 Bedrock exposes three functions for composing tests: